Skip to contents

 VV Velocidad del viento

-Finally, we can download and plot hourly concentrations of particulate matter with a diameter smaller than 10 micrometers (μm) (PM10) during the month of January.
+Finally, download and plot hourly concentrations of particulate matter with a diameter smaller than 10 micrometers (μm) (PM10), for the month of January.

 # Download all PM10 data for January 2018